 Migration Step 4.
 Data Migration on a Budget

 Data migration risks.
 You’ll need a lot of expertise to properly install and migrate Magento 1 data.
-Screwing up here will leave you with broken products, categories, or customer profiles.
-If you’d like to forgo migration and just add products manually to the new store, that’s a good opportunity to save money.
+Screwing up here will leave you with broken products, categories, orders, logs, or customer profiles.
+If you’d like to forgo migration and just add the products manually to the new store, that’s a good opportunity to save money.
 You can save roughly 1 day for each entity that you are not going to migrate over to the new store.

 Migration Step 5.
 Optimization & Security on a Budget

-Ways to Mitigate Magento 2 Migration Cost
+Conclusions: Ways to Mitigate Magento 2 Migration Costs

-Here’s what we’ve learned about managing Magento 1 to Magento 2 migration cost:
+Based on what we described above and on our expertise, here’s what we’ve learned about managing Magento 1 to Magento 2 migration cost:

 - UX and wireframes will have to be simplified.
-You’ll have to make all UI/UX decisions and create the store from the ground-up.
+You’ll have to make all the UI/UX decisions and create the store from the ground-up.
 This is not always a good thing because of the possibility of making mistakes and creating non-optimal solutions.

 - Design on a budget suffers from the same lack of customization options as the UX section.
-Sporting a tight budget, you are stuck with either a standard Magento theme or a pre-built Magento Marketplace theme with limited customization options.
-It would be a challenge to make your store look different from the other stores, not to mention make meaningful changes if they are not supported by your theme.
+Sporting a tight budget, you are stuck with either a standard Magento theme migration or a pre-built Magento Marketplace theme with limited customization options.
+It would be a challenge to make your store look different from the other stores, not to mention making meaningful changes if they are not supported by your theme.

-- Data migration costs can be lower if you don’t need to drag your whole order/user/inventory history along, this is especially true for data related to third-party extensions because these can be time-consuming and tricky to export/import correctly.
+- Data migration costs can be lower if you don’t need to drag your whole order/user/inventory history along.
+This is especially true for data related to third-party extensions because these can be time-consuming and tricky to export/import correctly.

 - Post-release polishing is an optional thing that is not necessary for small or medium stores that don’t face extreme spikes in user activity due to seasonality or marketing events.
 This step is easy to save for later when you are bigger.

-Magento 1 to 2 Migration Cost: Summary
+7. Magento 1 to 2 Migration Cost: Summary & Major Takeaways

 Businesses have always struggled with accurate cost planning.
-It’s an old and hard challenge for any store owner, too, especially when we are talking about complex projects such as Magento migrations.
+It’s an old and hard challenge for any store owner, too, especially when we are talking about complex projects such as migrations.